MattDoesAThing/yuzu-wiki/FAQ.md

 To fix this, you'll need to either disable or uninstall your antivirus software.
 Make sure to reboot if you choose to uninstall it.

 Afterwards, follow the instructions below for `yuzu will not update further or starts with a Qt platform error` to delete any residual files of the failed installation.

-### **yuzu starts with the error "Broken Vulkan Installation Detected"**

-This problem indicates that the Vulkan initialization failed on the previous boot of yuzu.
-Please perform the following:

-* Update your graphics drivers
-* Uninstall/update problematic screen-recording or overlay software
-* Verify your Vulkan installation by navigating to Emulation > Configure > Graphics > Click "Check for Working Vulkan"

-If issues persist, please reach out for support via [Discord server](https://discord.gg/u77vRWY) or our [Forum](https://community.citra-emu.org/c/yuzu-support/14).

 ### **yuzu will not update further or starts with a Qt platform error**